livey/livey.github.io/content/posts/2024-12-radar-processing/index.md

 # Extend to MIMO System&#x20;

 When extended to MIMO system, the signal transmitted via different antennas are orthogonal.
-So, problem will be simplified into the trans-receiver pair problem as we have discussed before.&#x20;
+So, problem will be simplified into the trans-receiver pair problem as we have discussed before.

 # Appendix

-## I: The transmitted signal&#x20;
+## I: The transmitted signal

-The factor $$\frac{B}{2T_c}$$ appears in the **phase term** of the transmitted FMCW signal because of the integral relationship between frequency and phase.
+The factor $\frac{B}{2T_c}$ appears in the **phase term** of the transmitted FMCW signal because of the integral relationship between frequency and phase.

 ### **Detailed Explanation:**